rpalo/fanbot/README.md

 # FanBot

-A twitter bot to drive the TylersDailyPositive bot.
+A twitter bot to compliment people and make them feel happy.

 ## Features

+ - Randomly tweets a random compliment from compliments.txt at your target

 ## Future Features

- - Randomly tweets a random compliment from compliments.txt at Tyler
  - Replies to @tweets and DMS?
- - Learns from Tyler's tweets?
+ - Learns from target's tweets?
+ - Target can tell bot how frequently to post?